 IBM Canada offers you several options to pay your invoices.

-If you wish to change your banking information, you will need to provide us with a voided cheque, and we will ensure the banking information is updated.
+If you wish to update your banking information, just provide us with an updated, voided cheque and we will ensure your banking information is updated in the confidential, secured database.

-If the automatic payment process fails and your payment is not transferred on schedule, you will be contacted by the IBM Customer Support Representative responsible for your account in order to make other arrangements for payment.
+If for any reason the automatic payment process fails, the IBM Customer Support Representative responsible for your account will contact you to make other payment arrangements.

 Electronic Data Interchange (EDI)